Can anyone with a great business idea become a successful entrepreneur? Is a marketable product or service all it takes to launch your own start-up?

 People who go into business for themselves have to be smart about money.
 When you're just starting out, there is a lot of uncertainty around cash flow.
 You'll need to save wisely when things are good, to cover periods of drought.
 It will be important to plan ahead, particularly if you are responsible for a family, have a mortgage to pay, etc.

 What's the key takeaway here?
 There are big pros and cons to becoming your own boss.
 But if you can handle the heat, there are tremendous rewards waiting on the other side.
-Imagine knowing you created something all by yourself, and really made it fly?
+Imagine knowing you created something all by yourself, and really made it fly!
+Nothing is more satisfying and self-affirming than putting faith in yourself and watching your efforts blossom into success.

 Are you just starting out and looking for practical business training?
 Interested in learning more about business schools in Winnipeg?